Skip to main content

 remove_event.gif

-• Directly followed: Events must occur immediately one after another.
+• Directly followed: Events must occur back-to-back, with no other events in between.

 connection_types.gif